morteza-mogharrab/Sentiment-Analysis/README.md

 ## Overview

-This project aims to analyze the sentiment of Amazon food reviews using various natural language processing (NLP) techniques.
+This project aims to analyze the sentiment and subjectivity of Amazon food reviews using various natural language processing (NLP) techniques.
 Three different sentiment analysis methods are employed: TextBlob, BERT transformers, and VADER.

 ## Data Source